 I was born in Moscow region, Russia, and grew up in Tel Aviv, Israel.
-I am currently an Assistant Professor of Computer Science (tenure-track) at ETH Zurich.
-I lead the Interactive Geometry Lab at the Institute of Visual Computing.
-Prior to joining ETH I was an Assistant Professor at the Courant Institute of Mathematical Sciences, New York University (2008-2011).
+I am currently a Professor of Computer Science at ETH Zurich.
+I lead the Interactive Geometry Lab and am the current head of the Institute of Visual Computing.
+Prior to joining ETH, I was an Assistant Professor at the Courant Institute of Mathematical Sciences, New York University (2008-2011).
 I earned my BSc in Mathematics and Computer Science and PhD in Computer Science from Tel Aviv University (2000, 2006).
 Following my studies, I received the Alexander von Humboldt Foundation Fellowship and spent two years as a postdoc at the Technical University of Berlin.

-I'm interested in theoretical foundations and practical algorithms for digital content creation tasks, such as shape representation and editing, artistic modeling techniques, computer animation and digital image manipulation.
-I also work on fundamental problems in digital geometry processing, including reconstruction, filtering, parameterization and compression of geometric data.Full CV
+I am interested in theoretical foundations and practical algorithms for digital content creation tasks, such as shape representation and editing, artistic modeling techniques, digital fabrication, computer animation and digital image manipulation.
+I also work on fundamental problems in digital geometry processing, including reconstruction, filtering, parameterization, meshing and compression of geometric data.Full CV